 ATSSB has a social media presence on twitter.
 If you have a twitter account please add @atssb and share us with your followers.
 If you would like to receive messages from ATSSB via SMS, text the following message 'follow @atssb' (no quotations) to 40404.
 If you would like to interact with ATSSB via twitter you can also set up a twitter account at www.twitter.com.
 Text message charges may apply.

 Pepwear has launched an online webstore for their products that feature the ATSSB logo and service marks.
 They will pay a percentage of the price they receive to our ATSSB All-State Scholarship Fund.
 So stop by and check it out:

 Click HERE to see what each band played in the Honor Band selection process and then what they played at TMEA the following year.
-The list is incomplete, so anyone having additional data to contribute, please contact the Executive Secretary .
+We also have begun a similar list for Class 2A (now 3A) and Class 1A (which started as class 1A-B).
+The second two lists are somewhat confusing, so help is needed to sort them out (and add programs played at the honor band concert and the three tunes used the prior year when they were selected as honor band).
+Anyone having additional data to contribute, please contact the Executive Secretary .

 Please remember that percussion auditions are unified (not separate).

 Click HERE to see the Unified Percussion requirements.

 10-28-07The Suggested Audition List for Middle School auditions has been updated.
 The Year B Combined Percussion etudes are listed in error.
 The mallet etude was listed as #I on page 81 but should read #XXIII Marcia on page 81 (play all) with tempo marking of quarter note = 60-76.
 The reasoning behind this is that Year B mallets are the primary instrument so must play a more difficult piece (they play a much simpler piece in Year A and Year C).